Symbolk/SmartCommit/README.md

 #### SmartCommit makes committing both an elegant and decent daily work.

-Developers are encouraged to submit cohesive and self-contained commits, with clear and uniform commit messages.
+As recently suggested in [Google's engineering practices] (2019-9), developers are encouraged to submit cohesive and self-contained commits, with clear and uniform commit messages.
 That's exactly what SmartCommit tries to do, by firstly taking over the job of `git-status`, `git-diff`, `git-add`, `git-commit` and `git-push` commands.

+[Google's best engineering practices]: https://github.com/google/eng-practices/blob/master/review/developer/small-cls.md

 To live up to the name, SmartCommit will gradually provide more advanced features to make it a real smart assistant for developers.
 Suggestions and Issues are welcomed!